Villa Park: History

-In February 1992, the club's application to the Council for permission to demolish the Holte Hotel was rejected.
+In February 1992, the club's application to the council for permission to demolish the Holte Hotel was rejected.
 After several months of negotiations, Villa gained permission for a new stand to replace the Witton Lane Stand.
 The new design meant that the club had to realign Witton Lane and, as a condition of the planning permission, pay £600,000 to compulsory purchase the houses along Witton Lane and upgrade the road from a B to an A road, as well as moving its utilities.
 The stand was fully operational by January 1994 at the cost of £5 million with 4,686 seats, which brought Villa Park up to a capacity of 46,005.
 It was announced at the 70th birthday gala of chairman Doug Ellis that the stand was to be renamed the "Doug Ellis Stand", a move that caused some controversy among Villa fans with some still referring to it as the Witton Lane Stand.
 Nevertheless, during the 1993–94 season, the newly rebuilt Witton Lane Stand became the Doug Ellis Stand.

 The Holte End was the only remaining stand that did not meet the Taylor Report requirements, and a structural survey revealed that putting seats onto the existing terracing would be uneconomical.
 Instead, the decision was taken to build a new stand consisting of two tiers, just four years after construction of the new roof.
 The demolition of the stand began on the last day of the 1993–94 season.
 Its replacement began to open in August 1994 with 3,000 seats in the lower tier occupied for the first seating-only game at Villa Park.
 By December it was fully operational and had a capacity of 13,501 seats, bringing the Villa Park capacity to 40,310.
 Upon completion, the Holte was the largest single end stand in Britain.

 The next development at Villa Park was the Trinity Road Stand in 2000.
 It had stood since 1922 and seen several renovations and additions.
 The demolition of the old stand began after the last game of the 1999–2000 season, an event met with an element of sadness from observers such as Simon Inglis who stated that "the landscape of English football will never be the same."
 The new stand was larger than the old one, taking Villa's capacity from 39,399 to its present 42,682.
 It was officially opened in November 2001 by Prince Charles; his grandfather George VI had opened the old stand, 77 years earlier, when he was still the Duke of York.

+In May 2025, a bronze statue of a Scottish lion rampant, by Tanya Russell was unveiled by Brian Little and Dennis Mortimer, to mark Aston Villa's 150th anniversary.